Youtube Facebook Twitter Instagram

 Walking time: 45 minutes

-Description: Pardalote Walk starts at Lions Park and passes by Bill Goulds Lookout and the waterfall before travelling along the edge of the escarpment through open eucalypt forest.
-The walk offers some spectacular views of the Lockyer Valley and Table Top Mountain and can also be accessed from Picnic Point Park or Tobruk Drive Park.
-This walk finishes at the end of South Street, 450m from the intersection with Fantail Walk.
+Description: The Pardalote Walk starts at Lions Park passes by Bill Goulds Lookout, waterfalls and travels along the very edge of the escarpment through open eucalypt forest.
+It offers some spectacular views of the Lockyer Valley and Table Top Mountain.
+It can also be accessed from Picnic Point Park or the Tobruk Drive Park.
+This walk finishes at the end of South Street, 450 m from the intersection with Fantail Walk.

 Description: This walk has a partial bitumen surface with stairs.
-With an 80m drop in altitude from Tobruk memorial Park, the walk explores the open forest on the south-eastern edge of Picnic Point.
-As a result, avid bird watchers will delight in the diversity of species along this walk.
-Fantail Walk connects the Picnic Point Bridle Trail with the Pardolote Walk.
+With an 80 m drop in altitude, the walk explores the open forest on the south-eastern edge of Picnic Point and avid bird watchers will delight in the diversity of species along this walk.
+This walk connects the Bridle Trail and the Pardalote Walk.
 Be aware that the walk back is uphill.

 Best for: Bushwalking, mountain biking and horse riding

-Classification: Grade 3, mountain biking (Easy), horse riding (Class 1 - Easy)
+Classification: Bushwalking (Grade 3), mountain biking (Easy), horse riding (Class 1 easy)

 Distance: 1,560m one way